-Jeff D. Colgan is the Richard Holbrooke Associate Professor in the Department of Political Science and Watson Institute for Public and International Affairs at Brown University.
+Jeff D. Colgan is the Richard Holbrooke Professor in the Department of Political Science and Watson Institute for Public and International Affairs at Brown University.
 His research focuses on international order and security, especially as related to energy and the environment.

 He is also Director of the Climate Solutions Lab at Brown University.